Let’s begin with defining the Reserves: Reserves are the amount of fund, time, or resources that are estimated from the risk management processes.

 - Unknown– Unknown: Some risks are not identified using “Identify Risks” process and we are not aware about their identity, amount of probability and time of their occurrence, known as Unknown-Unknown risks.
 Management reserves are defined to deal with these kinds of risks which are not mentioned in the risk register.

-PMBOK® Guide Fifth Edition defines reserves as:
+PMBOK® Guide Sixth Edition defines reserves as:

 Budget within the cost baseline or performance measurement baseline that is allocated for identified risks that are accepted and for which contingent or mitigating responses are developed.

 An amount of the project budget withheld for management control purposes.
 These are budgets reserved for unforeseen work that is within scope of the project.

 The management reserve is not included in the performance measurement baseline (PMB).

 Below mentioned diagram shows difference between contingency and management reserve in the context of performance measurement baseline:

 Difference between Contingency and Management Reserves:

 |Designed to deal with Known – Unknown uncertainties||Designed to deal with Unknown-Unknown uncertainties.|

 |Developed for the accepted risks remains after applying mitigation, risk response strategies; these are residual risks in the risk register.||Developed for unforeseen events and these are not mentioned in the risk register|